KrisHetzel/DRYAD-Generator/README.md

 This Python script generates a KTV 1400D DRYAD Cipher Sheet, creating 25 rows of unique, randomly positioned letters (A-Y).
 Each row is prefixed with a header letter, consecutively from A-Z.

 The generated Cipher Sheet is saved to a CSV file in the current working directory.
-The filename is randomly generated using an MD5 timestamp to avoid conflicts when generating multiple sheets simultaneously.
+The filename is randomly generated using an MD5 timestamp to avoid conflicts when generating multiple sheets.

 ## Features